 Students who do not meet SAP cannot receive financial aid until after they electronically submit an appeal and the appeal is approved by the Financial Aid and Scholarship Office.
 The appeal must include supporting documentation if applicable.
 If an appeal is not received, the student is required to pay registration fees.
 Appeals are reviewed by the Financial Aid and Scholarship Office and it reserves the right to deny an appeal.

 Part One: Pace of Progression

 We assess the acceptable passing rate standard as a ratio of all Stanislaus State units earned to all Stanislaus State units attempted.
 Students must have passed at least 70% of all the units they attempted.
 Grades of F, I, NC, W, and WU count as units attempted with zero units earned.
-Students that fail the first time will be placed on warning.
+Students that fail the first time will be placed on warning, (zero units earned will be automatic disqualification).
 If they fail to meet the acceptable passing rate for a second consecutive term, they will be disqualified from receiving financial aid and will need to go through the appeal process.
 Students that are not meeting pace of progression standards will also be reviewed to determine if they will be able to complete their degree within the acceptable unit limit.

 Part Two: Acceptable Grade Point Average

 Students are required to meet the academic standing consistent with the University’s requirements for graduation.
 Students disqualified by the University are ineligible for financial aid based on acceptable Grade Point Average standards.
 Students are not eligible for financial aid until after an official re-admittance to Stanislaus State.
 Re-admitted students must notify the Financial Aid and Scholarship Office they are no longer in a disqualified status and are officially re-admitted.
 Students that are re-admitted must follow the appeal process described in the satisfactory academic progress appeal instructions.